NVIDIA DOCA Installation Guide for Linux

 If

---configis not used, then upon first login to the BlueField device, users will be asked to update their password.
+--configis not used, then upon first login to the BlueField device, users will be prompted to update the default 'ubuntu' password.

 0: